roman-right/beanie_1_0_release_demo/article.md

 ```

-There is a list of preset update operations, which could be used as methods
+There is a list of preset update operations, which could be used as methods.
+Increment, for example:

 ```python
 await Product.find(